Estimote platforms offer two layers of security:

-- cloud-based authentication protecting beacons from unauthorized access
+- cloud-based authentication protecting beacons from the unauthorized access

 Every beacon is automatically registered in the Estimote Cloud and assigned to its owner in the factory, based on the email address using during purchase.
 If a user is not an owner of the beacon, they won’t be able to change any settings.

-When you connect to a beacon with Estimote app, you will see its basic properties like UUID, Major, Minor, and Color.
-But to be able to configure beacons’ settings with Estimote app, you need to be logged in to your Estimote Account and Estimote Cloud needs to authenticate you as the owner.
+When you connect to a beacon with the Estimote app, you will see its basic properties like identifier or color.
+But to be able to configure beacons’ settings with the Estimote app, you need to be logged in to your Estimote Account and Estimote Cloud needs to authenticate you as the owner.
 If you don’t have an account, you can sign up here.

 We explain how the API token works in a separate article.